longturn/freeciv21/docs/Manuals/Server/index.rst

 .. note::
   This manual is for advanced users of Freeciv21.
 Most players simply install the game and either play local single-player games or join online Longturn multi-player games and do not really worry at all about the server.
-If you are good at Linux administration, interesting in hosting your own server, or better understand how the Longturn team goes about creating the online games, then read on!
+If you are good at Linux administration, interested in hosting your own server, or better understand how the Longturn team goes about creating the online games, then read on!

 If you are having trouble, come find the Longturn Community on Discord at https://discord.gg/98krqGm.
 A good